Radical Party of Oleh Liashko: Radical Party of Oleh Liashko

 During its third party congress on 8 August 2011, Oleh Liashko was elected the new party leader.
 The same day, the party changed its name to the Radical Party of Oleh Liashko.

 At the 2012 Ukrainian parliamentary election, the party won 1.08% of the national votes and 1 constituency (it had competed in 28 constituencies) for its leader Liashko, who did not join a faction in the Verkhovna Rada.
 The party was most successful in Chernihiv Oblast, where it received 10.69 percent of the vote, finishing fifth.
 The constituency that Liashko won was also located in Chernihiv Oblast.

+The party became known for its left-wing populism, with pitchfork becoming the main symbol of the party, together with its highly contrastive combination of white, black and red.
+The party's appeal is emboided by its radical populist leader Oleh Liashko, who campaigned in the traditional vyshyvanka embroidered shirt with a pitchfork, portraying himself as an ordinary countryman.
+The party also became notable for its aggressive use of online campaigning and social media.

 According to political scientist Tadeusz A. Olszański, in mid-September 2014 the party was "a typical one-man party, centred around Oleh Liashko; its real organisational potential remains a mystery".
 At the 2014 Ukrainian parliamentary election, the party's list was led by Liashko, with Serhii Melnychuk, commander of the Aidar Battalion, in third place, singer Zlata Ognevich in fourth place and Yurii Shukhevych, son of the military leader of the Ukrainian Insurgent Army Roman Shukhevych, in fifth place.
 At the election, the party won 22 seats.
 It received support from rural and regional voters who had previously supported Fatherland.

 On 21 November 2014, the party became a member of the coalition supporting the second Yatsenyuk government and sent one minister into this government.

 On 3 June 2015, the parliament stripped the party's MP Serhii Melnychuk of his parliamentary prosecutorial immunity rights as he was accused of forming a criminal gang, abductings and threatening people.

 The Radical Party left the second Yatsenyuk government coalition on 1 September 2015 in protest over a vote in parliament involving a change to the Ukrainian Constitution that would lead to decentralization and greater powers for areas held by pro-Russian separatists.
 According to party leader Liashko, the party "can't stay in the coalition after anti-Ukrainian changes to the constitution, initiated by the president, were approved against the will of three parties of the coalition".
 He was referring to his own party, Self Reliance and Fatherland.